cookieguru/twobus-phone/Readme.md

 Demo
 ----
-A live demo is running at `(312) 250-2BUS` until mid-August, 2014.
-It will be canceled after that due to lack of usage.
+The demo has been canceled due to lack of usage.

 Requirements and Compatibility
 ------------------------------